hphelion/documentation/cloudos/prepare.releasenotes.md

     1. Stop the service using the volume with the command sequence:
         `service tgt stop`<br />
         `lvremove /dev/cinder-volumes/volume-078cd44b-7b39-4867-a1e9-78bb758ae0a7`<br /> <br />
-    Where `078cd44b-7b39-4867-a1e9-78bb758ae0a7` is the volume ID, which you can find in the HP Cloud OS Administration Dashboard's Volumes tab.
+    Where `078cd44b-7b39-4867-a1e9-78bb758ae0a7` is the volume ID, which you can find in the HP Helion Cloud OS Administration Dashboard's Volumes tab.

     2. Remove the volume using the Cinder API or CLI: <br /> `service tgt start` <br />